Castel Gandolfo from Rome: how to visit, tours, things to do...

 The climate in Italy is generally warm and temperate with cooler temperatures in January and February (the average is between 5 and 15 degrees Celsius).

-Winter in southern Italy is not as harsh as in the north but it's always advisable to pack a good coat and a sweatshirt that you can take off and put in your rucksack when you warm up.
+Winter in southern Italy is not as harsh as in the north but it is always advisable to bring a good coat and a sweatshirt that you can take off and put in your rucksack when you warm up.

-Summers are hot, especially during July and August -the forecast can be up to 37 degrees Celsius!
+Summers are hot, especially in July and August -the weather forecast can be up to 37 degrees!

 If you're touring Castel Gandolfo in the height of summer, there's nothing better than heading down to the lakeshore in your swimming costume to soak up the sun and cool off in the calm waters.